-On the north of the island lies the capital called Las Palmas de Gran Canaria which has a very local culture and vibe.
-Find beautiful beaches on the south of the island along with the famous dunes of Maspalomas where the desert meets the sea.
+On the north of the island lies the capital called Las Palmas de Gran Canaria, which has a very local culture and vibe.
+Find beautiful beaches on the south of the island and the famous dunes of Maspalomas where the desert meets the sea.

 Gran Canaria island also offers a chance to hike and explore nature with a chance to enjoy delicious local cuisine in its tiny villages.
 If you want some adrenaline rush, join a scuba school and explore the seas around or get your life vest on and head for a water sports center.
 Prefer to fly instead?
 Check out the parasailing adventures on offer.

-For New Year’s Eve, enjoy the Spanish traditions of eating 12 grapes in the last 12 seconds till midnight and party till dawn.
+For New Year’s Eve, enjoy the Spanish traditions of eating 12 grapes in the last 12 seconds till midnight and partying till dawn.

 Puerto de la Cruz

 Located just off the coast of Morocco, Tenerife offers the perfect blend of beach relaxation, great scenery, and outstanding hiking.
-Each island in the Canaries has its own highlights and personality and even though Tenerife is often stereotyped for its rowdy beach resorts and raucous crowds of British package tourists, those resorts are almost entirely centered on the far southern coast.
+Each island in the Canaries has its own highlights and personality.
+Even though Tenerife is often stereotyped for its rowdy beach resorts and raucous crowds of British package tourists, those resorts are almost entirely centered on the far southern coast.

-Instead, head up to the northwest corner where beautiful Puerto de la Cruz retains a traditional atmosphere and relaxed community of expats.
+Instead, head up to the northwest corner where beautiful Puerto de la Cruz retains a traditional atmosphere and relaxed expats community.
 Particularly popular with Germans, Puerto de la Cruz boasts a wide range of outstanding German restaurants to go along with several British pubs and many other great choices from Italian to Moroccan.

 Moreover, Puerto de la Cruz is extremely affordable compared to other European beach destinations, especially if you have the time for a long-term apartment rental.